 Heart in Mind was born and developed with the help of a grant from Baycrest’s Centre for Aging and Brain Health Innovation as well as co-creators and VHA Occupational Therapists Motria Sabat and Wilfred Leung.

-VHA’s Heart in Mind co-creators: Brandi D’Souza, VHA Physiotherapist (left), Wilfred Leung, VHA Occupational Therapist (centre) and Motria Sabat, VHA Occupational Therapist (right)
+VHA’s Heart in Mind co-creators: Brandi D’Souza, VHA Physiotherapist (left), Motria Sabat, VHA Occupational Therapist (centre) and Wilfred Leung, VHA Occupational Therapist (right)

 “In my work as an OT, I often encounter clients who struggle with their memory, with various diagnoses including Alzheimer’s,” said Motria.

 “It can be difficult to see not only clients struggle with fading memories, but caregivers struggle with how to engage and relate to the changes they see.”